cto-ai/beanstalk/README.md

 ![](https://raw.githubusercontent.com/cto-ai/aws/master/assets/banner.png)

-# BEANSTALK OP (GO)
+# Beanstalk Op (GO)

-An interactive command line wrapper of AWS for deploying applications to Elastic Beanstalk and creating Amazon Relational Database Service instances to use with these deployments.
+Dynamically deploy applications to AWS Elastic Beanstalk.
+This Op also streamlines connections to the Amazon Relational Database Service (RDS) for use with deployed applications.

 ## Requirements